Awesome Music / SpongeBob SquarePants

 - "Dramatic Cue G" is a song fitting for any Adventurer during the Dark Ages.

-- F is for friends who do stuff together, U is for you and me, N is for anywhere and anytime at all...
+- The Fun Song from the aptly titled "F.U.N." episode.
+Sing it with us: F is for friends who do stuff together, U is for you and me, N is for anywhere and anytime at all...

 - "Goofy Goober Rock" from the movie; not just the song, but the scene it accompanies.
 Spongebob uses The Power of Rock to free Plankton's buckethead slaves.
 Probably the greatest Deus ex Machina of all time.